rom-vtn/trainmap-db/README.md

 - Write tests

 # Examples
-- https://github.com/rom-vtn/trainmap_api (an API using this package to answer queries using a given database) [TODO: not actually published, gotta fix]
+- https://github.com/rom-vtn/trainmap-api (an API using this package to answer queries using a given database)
-- https://github.com/rom-vtn/trainmap_loader (a loader which generates a database using a config file containing URLs to GTFS feeds) [TODO: not actually published either]
+- https://github.com/rom-vtn/trainmap-loader (a loader which generates a database using a config file containing URLs to GTFS feeds)

 # See also
 - https://github.com/jarondl/pygtfs (inspiration for the package)